 I know I said quite a few things about some social media platforms; all I can say is instead of wasting time on social media platforms that are not working in your blog’s favour, do your research on media that will help you scale your blog.

 I highly recommend that you start spending more time on Quora, Reddit, Pinterest and Flipboard.

-These platforms mentioned above have been created to help boost your content marketing strategy; you don’t necessarily have to spend too much time trying to use these platforms; all you need just to add links from your blog to their platform, settle it.
+These platforms mentioned above have been created to help boost your content marketing strategy; you don’t necessarily have to spend too much time trying to use these platforms; all you need is just to add links from your blog to their platform, and settle it.

 29. Too Early With Sending Emails To Your Blogs UserBase.